itmaybejj/editoria11y-wp/readme.txt

 Editoria11y began as a fork of the Toronto Metropolitan University's [Sa11y Accessibility Checker](https://sa11y.netlify.app/), and our teams regularly pass new code and ideas back and forth.

 == Screenshots ==
-1. Checker with an open "manual check" request
+1. Checker with an open "manual check" request, for an image without alt text.
-2. Optional feature: highlighting live in the block editor
+2. The same issue shown while editing the page, this time using the dark theme.
-3. Site-wide reporting dashboard
+3. The site-wide reporting dashboard.
-4. Checker set to dark theme, showing a table header alert
+4. Checker set to dark theme, asking if the whole sentence needs to be in caps lock.

 == Changelog ==